 If you’re losing hair, you’re probably wondering why.
 Doing research is frustrating and might be confusing with lots of medical terms thrown around you.
 You might have started to link the presence of something called “DHT” with hair loss.
 So should you consider DHT when researching your options for treating hair loss?
-And does laser hair therapy reduce DHT?
+And does laser hair therapy reduce DHT or remove DHT from the scalp?
 In short, the answer is no. But that actually works to your advantage.
 And here’s why.

 What is DHT?

 DHT is a hormone present in both men and women.
 Its full name is 5α-dihydrotestosterone.
 Think of DHT as hair follicle assassins.
 When your scalp becomes inflamed, DHT rallies up its troops and launches its attack.

 Disease and hair loss are closely tied together.
 If you are ill, your body redirects all of its energy towards ensuring you survive.
 Your hair is no longer deemed necessary.
 In the presence of disease, the DHT Mobsters get released into scalp areas like a swarm of locusts to rampage and cause destruction.

 The DHT Mobsters don’t need a medical condition to justify their presence.
 They’ll sneak in however they can– even if it means infiltrating your genes.
 You could be perfectly healthy and still be suffering from hereditary hair loss.
 Seeing your relatives struggle with thinning hair could indicate that the same fate awaits you.
 This is why you should take preventative measures as early as you can.